onlyhavecans/squirrels.wtf/content/pages/about.md

 - Studied low level architecture and began reversing crackmes
 - Became an lead developer for the [Pelican](http://getpelican.com) project
 - Started an organization to manage furry events and conventions in Las Vegas
+- Bought my own house
+- Attended more furry cons that I can imagine
+- Went to Slickdeals.net to be a System Engineer
+- Went to Percona Live to get involved in DBA
+- Took and graduated from O'Reilly's Database Administration Series
+- Got Serious about studying Japanese
+- Starting commuting by bicyle full time
+- Fell in love with and became entrenched in the Chef community